Be rude to sell more

 Nope.

 (See.
 I DIDN'T drink too much boiled custard!
-Well...actually I did.
+Well...actually, I did.
 But it DIDN'T hurt my cognitive abilities.)

 Only The Best Can Be Rude...and Only For A Little While

-Now before you go off half-cocked and unload on your prospects and browsers note the nuances in the study, namely:
+Now, before you go off half-cocked and unload on your prospects and browsers, note the nuances in the study, namely:

-• You need to walk the talk
+- You need to walk the talk

-• You better be seen as a luxury brand
+- You'd better be seen as a luxury brand

-• This can and does fade over time
+- This can and does fade over time

-• It can also apply to attracting people to join an "in-group"
+- It can also apply to attracting people to join an "in-group"

-In other words, playing a little hard to get may help you grow your sales and/or stick to higher price if you are considered a leader in your space and you do it right.
+In other words, playing a little hard to get may help you grow your sales and/or stick to a higher price if you are considered a leader in your space and you do it right.

 How do you apply this appropriate amount of rudeness to grow your sales?